This article was translated by Google and R.E.

 I meet two members of the Extinction Rebellion, Andrej Lizon and Eduard Gemis, who have long explored various forms of civic assembly.
 Such assemblies seem to be an appropriate tool for reaching agreement on issues that divide society, where political and social agreement seems inconceivable.
 Lizon will give a lecture on the citizens' assembly as part of the blockade's program.

-He opens the laptop and shows me the structure of what was planned. . .
+He opens the laptop and shows me the structure. . .

 To continue reading, create a new free reader account with your email,